-Most of the applications of lightweight blockchain of things can be divided into three structures according to their characteristics and application scenarios: public chain, alliance chain, and private chain.

-A type of blockchain deployment model that allows any node to intervene to participate in reading and writing data is called a public chain, and a blockchain where anyone can view any information on the blockchain is called a public chain.
-For example, Bitcoin and Ether, which are more familiar to the public, are cryptocurrencies developed using public chain technology.

-The private chain is privatized by an organization and is limited to a single customer or a small number of customers.
-Each node entering the blockchain network must obtain a corresponding authorization.
-A private chain is a blockchain deployment model in which all operations on a blockchain network require the permission of the center and are subject to its constraints and restrictions.
-The private chain is a relatively centralized decentralized network.
-The alliance chain is a network between the two using a relatively loose consensus mechanism.
-The number of nodes is determined in advance, which can increase transaction speed and reduce transaction costs to a certain extent.
-However, like the private chain, the alliance chain also fails to demonstrate the decentralized characteristics of the blockchain well.

-In recent years, the importance of blockchain technology has gradually increased.
-The following is the work related to the lightweight blockchain of things system in the context of enhanced security, especially in the industrial area and financial area.
-Mandrita Banerjee proposed a blockchain future for the internet of things and suggested several methods that are designed application of IoT [1] which can help to ensure the security and privacy of data.
-Moreover, he gives out some thoughts on security techniques designed for IoT and related systems, which is closely followed by the lack of publicly available.
-One major drawback of this research is that the researchers pay too much attention to the discussion of the Internet of Things, mainly discussing things in the IoT, but ignoring the lightweight blockchain of things.
-Ruining Li’s research is mainly focused on blockchain and edge computing solutions applicable for large-scale devices.
-Apart from that, he talked about the security schema for IoT data storage, and cryptography with no certificate is very useful in this area.
-As the first paper tracking and combining edge computing and cryptography without the certificate, this paper is very meaningful.
+Therefore, in recent years, the importance of blockchain technology has gradually increased.
+The following are the work related to the lightweight blockchain of things system in the context of enhanced security, especially in the industrial area and financial area:

+Banerjee et al. [1] proposed a blockchain feature for the internet of things and suggested several methods for the application of IoT which can ensure the security and privacy of data.
+Moreover, they put forward some propositions on the security techniques designed for IoT and related systems.
+The research of Li et al. [13] is mainly focused on blockchain and edge computing solutions applicable for large-scale devices.
+Furthermore, their article presents the security schema for IoT data storage and cryptography with no certificate.

-In the approach of Song et al. [14], a supply-chain system framework is proposed which follows the architecture proposed by Buterin [15] who divides the blockchain technology into three, namely public, private, and consortium blockchain.
-The existing body of research of Rejeb [16] suggests that leveraging the internet of things and blockchain technology has great application prospects in the supply chain.
-It also talks about the limitations and challenges that concern the lightweight blockchain of things for a long time.
+Song et al. [14] has proposed a supply-chain system framework which follows the architecture put forward by Buterin [10].
+Rejeb et al. [15] suggested that leveraging the internet of things and blockchain technology has great application prospects in the supply chain.
+They have also highlighted the limitations and challenges that concern the blockchain of things for a long time.

-Dorri et al. discussed the privacy and security in IoT devices due to their heterogeneity between such a large scale and talk about some solutions proposed by the previous researchers [17].
-But it concludes that applying the blockchain and internet of things is not straightforward due to the limitation of sensors and microcomputers.
-And finally suggest a smart home lightweight blockchain of things architecture consisting of smart home, the overlay, and the cloud storage.
+Dorri et al. discussed the privacy and security in IoT devices due to their heterogeneity in such a large scale deployment and synthesised the solutions proposed by the previous researchers [16].
+They reiterate the fact that applying the blockchain and the internet of things together is not very straightforward due to the limitation of sensors and microcomputers.
+They proposed a smart home lightweight blockchain of things architecture consisting of smart home, the overlay and the cloud storage.